Saturday, June 28, 2025

 Despite the system enhancements, there have been some challenges.
 A significant number of survey employees have resigned from their positions.
 As per reports, nearly 900 survey workers have submitted their resignations.
 The majority of these employees were appointed to junior engineer positions, and after securing those posts, they opted to leave their previous roles as survey staff.

-In Gaya district alone, 42 survey employees resigned, and 26 employees in Madhubani followed suit.
+In district alone, 42 survey employees resigned, and 26 employees in Madhubani followed suit.
 This trend of resignation appears to be a consequence of their appointment to junior engineer posts, which offer better career prospects.
 The Director has directed that all resignation and non-objection issues be promptly communicated to the Directorate for resolution.

 Plans for Improvement in Jamabandi Records